 Health Promotion action must address the social and environmental determinants of health.
 (Income & social status; social support networks; education and literacy; employment/working conditions; social environments; physical environments; personal health practices and coping skills; healthy child development; health services; gender; culture.)
 (Health Canada 2006)

 The Foundations of Health Promotion

 The World Health Organisation adopted the Ottawa Charter for Health Promotion in 1986, which established the strategic course for health promotion.
 Health Promotion practitioners work across the five Charter areas for action to:

 More on the Ottawa Charter at W.H.O.

 Build Healthy Public Policy

-This combines diverse but complementary approaches including legislation, economic policy, and organisational practice.
+This combines diverse but complementary approaches including legislation, economic policy, and organisational practic